-We expect to be able to identify the underlying overarching parameters that are related to both the stable and unstable mood dynamics, within and between individuals.
+We will identify the underlying parameters that are related to both stable and unstable mood dynamics, within and between individuals.
 Moreover, mood is represented here by a subjective mood report.
-While subjective mood reports are the basis for clinical diagnosis of mood disorders, clinical assessment of the treatment, and used in our daily social life, they bare limitations and biases of subjective reporting.
-However, we have shown before that these mood ratings significantly correspond to participant’s depressive symptoms scores, where we found a strong correlation of this mood estimate to the Mood and Feelings Questionnaire [MFQ] measure (CC = −0.62, p = 2.62e-8, CI = [−0.75,–0.44]).
-It also showed a strong concordance with the gold standard psychiatric interview (KSADS) by distinguishing between patients with depression and healthy volunteers (t = −3.36, df = 69, p = 0.0012, Cohen’s d effect size = 0.97).
-We have also tested and showed that this experimental paradigm protects from typical demand effect, where participants realize the aim of the task and respond to comply with the experimental goal (e.g., rating that they are happy following an explicit instruction to imagine happy memories).
-When asking participants whether the task was unfair with a follow-up questionnaire we found that more than 90% of participants were unaware of the control manipulation and rated the task as unrigged.
+Although subjective mood reports are the basis for the clinical diagnosis of mood disorders, clinical assessment of the treatment, and are used in our daily social lives, they have the limitations and biases of subjective reporting.
+However, we have shown before that these mood ratings significantly correspond to participants’ depressive symptoms scores, where we found a strong correlation between subjective mood report and the Mood and Feelings Questionnaire [MFQ] measure (CC = −0.62, p < .001, CI = [−0.75,–0.44]).
+The subjective mood report also showed a strong concordance with the gold standard psychiatric interview (KSADS) by distinguishing between patients with depression and healthy volunteers (t = −3.36, df = 69, p = 0.0012, Cohen’s d effect size = 0.97).
+We have also tested and showed that this experimental paradigm is not subject to the typical demand effect whereby participants perceive the aim of the task and respond so as to comply with the experimental goal (e.g., rating that they are happy following an explicit instruction to imagine happy memories).
+When asking participants whether the task was unfair with a follow-up questionnaire, we found that more than 90% of participants were unaware of the control manipulation and rated the task as unrigged.
 This point will be validated again in the two new mood control regimes.

 We have also already successfully implemented the task in a virtual park setting.
-Vrtual reality has been by now already used extensively for implementing behavioral experiments and have been shown to allow to measure responses which otherwise could not be evoked in laboratory settings28,35,36.
-For example, previous research has shown behavioral, endocrine, physiological, and neural responses to virtual experiences, resembling responses measured in real situations.
-In other fields, virtual reality experiments have already allowed researchers to experimentally study integration across modalities and identify how they are integrated to a unified experience35.
-We will therefore create a realistic immersive environment (Figure 4A) in which we can parametrically manipulate the different stimuli along a scale of positive to negative values.
-Participants will play the same decision-making game where they experience wins and losses, but in a virtual park where colors, sounds (birds versus crows), weather (sunny versus rainy and dark) and nature features (flowers leaflet trees and butterflies versus concrete and bare trees) can change.
-The virtual park features will be either congruent to the direction of mood change intended by the reward-based control algorithm (i.e., the features of the park described above appear in their positive values when control is aimed to increase mood); or incongruent to the direction of the mood controller (i.e., negative less happy value of the virtual features when the mood control is intended to increasing mood to a happier value).
-Each participant will repeat either of the designs and the two conditions will be compared across-individuals, as well as across time.
+Virtual reality is used extensively for implementing behavioral experiments and allows the measurement of responses that otherwise cannot be evoked in laboratory settings28,35,36.
+For example, previous research has shown behavioral, endocrine, physiological, and neural responses to virtual experiences that resemble responses measured in real situations.
+In other fields, virtual reality experiments have allowed researchers to experimentally study how different modalities are integrated into a unified experience35.
+We will therefore create a realistic immersive environment (Figure 4A) in which we can parametrically manipulate different stimuli along a scale of positive to negative values.
+Participants will play the decision-making game described above, in which they experience wins and losses, but in a virtual park where colors, sounds (birds versus crows), weather (sunny versus rainy and dark), and nature features (flowers, leafy trees, and butterflies versus concrete and bare trees) can change.
+The virtual park features will be either congruent to the direction of mood change intended by the reward-based control algorithm (i.e., the features of the park described above appear in their positive values when control is aimed to increase mood); or incongruent to the direction of the mood controller (i.e., negative, less happy values of the virtual features are presented when the mood control is intended to increase mood to a happier value).
+Each participant will be tested three times in one of the six between-participants experimental conditions, and we will analyze our data both across time (within-participants) and different mood (stable/unstable) and delay interval (days/weeks/months) conditions (between-participants).